Kula Hospital

 Appropriate Vaccine Usage

-This indicates the percent of patients that have received the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This indicates the percent of patients who were administered the flu and pneumonia vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term stay patients who needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and continence.
+This is a measure of the percentage of long-term care patients who needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.

 Ability to Keep Residents Mobile

-This indicates the percent of patients who maintained mobility over time.
-Retaining mobility is often a great sign for residents' health.
+This is the percent of patients that remained mobile levels over time.
+Preserving mobility can be a great sign for residents' health.

 Hospitalizations